What you write about your business changes the way you think about your business. That changes how you act in your business.

 TRUE STORY: It’s a warm dry day, on the way to a Pembrokeshire beach with my partner.
 I’m in the passenger seat, wedged in pretty tightly from the waist down with baskets, books, bananas, water, towels – prepared for everything – apart from movement of any sort.

-She’s just started making body butter, oils – all sorts of potions, which now come everywhere with us.
-As the official (non-negotiable) test pilot for these concoctions I was handed a jar of moisturiser with the ‘you should know the routine by now’ look.
+My partner has just started making body butter, oils – all sorts of potions, which now come everywhere with us.
+As the (non-negotiable) test pilot for these concoctions I was handed a jar of moisturiser with the ‘you should know the routine by now’ look.

 Now here’s the interesting thing that happened:

-After glossing me bonce with this wonder paste I dipped into the jar, reached down to do my legs but couldn’t get to them because of all the stuff.
+After glossing my head with this wonder paste I dipped into the jar, reached down to do my legs but couldn’t get to them because of all the baggage.